syncos/synos/docs/index.rst

 Running
 ================================

-Currently, the only automated way to install mkos is to install mkos to an iso file along with grub:
+Currently, the only automated way to install synos is to install synos to an iso file along with grub:

     make grub INSTALL_DRIVE=...
 This will create or overwrite `INSTALL_DRIVE` with the kernel.
-If no `INSTALL_DRIVE` is provided, the script will default back to `mkos.iso`.
+If no `INSTALL_DRIVE` is provided, the script will default back to `synos.iso`.

 .. toctree::
    :maxdepth: 2